 The student should have a fundamental understanding of Optics (preferably from a Physics background) and should have some mathematical background (either as coursework or practical thesis work).
 Being able to write software codes at C++ level is essential.
 An interest in cell biology techniques is crucial.
 Training will be provided for learning cell culture techniques and to generate metadata to enable the deconvolution of high-resolution image datasets.

-Interested applicants are encouraged to contact Dr. Viji M. Draviam (email@example.com) in advance of the deadline.
+APPLICATIONS ARE BEING ACCEPTED FOR THIS PROJECT.
+Interested applicants are encouraged to contact Dr. Viji M. Draviam (firstname.lastname@example.org) as soon as possible.

 Download the APPLICATION GUIDELINES here.